 The Batten Honors College at Virginia Wesleyan provides a transformative experience for high-achieving students and equips them with the knowledge, skills, and attitudes of ethical, thoughtful, and influential global citizens who understand the interdependence of society, culture, and the environment.

-Grounded in the three pillars of Environment, Leadership, and Global Awareness, the Honors curriculum requirements are delivered through interdisciplinary team-taught courses.
-Twenty students are accepted each year into the Batten Fellows Program, which provides a scholarship covering the full cost of tuition over four years.
-An additional twenty students are accepted into the Honors College as Shumadine Scholars with a scholarship equivalent to two-thirds tuition.
-The Honors College offers a Living Learning Community to expand the student learning experience beyond the classroom, strengthen student engagement in campus life, and develop meaningful social connections.
+The BHC curriculum delivers innovative content and an interdisciplinary approach using creative teaching strategies with substantial faculty/student interactions.
+This focus will help scholars translate their education into action at the local, national, and global levels.
+This curriculum combines with a Living Learning Community to expand the student learning experience beyond the classroom, strengthen student engagement in campus life, and develop meaningful social connections.
 This inclusive community-centered environment supports the personal and intellectual growth of each student.
 Inquiries about the Batten Honors College may be addressed to the David L. Kaufman Center for Enrollment.